amegahed/Morgridge-Software-Assurance/getting-started.md

 			});

 			if (!first_name) {
-				alert("Error - your first name is required.")
+				error("Your first name is required.")
 			} else if (!last_name) {
-				alert("Error - your last name is required.")
+				error("Your last name is required.")
 			} else if (!email) {
-				alert("Error - your email is required in order for us to notify you when your instance is ready.")
+				error("Your email is required in order for us to notify you when your instance is ready.")
 			} else {
 				require(['{{site.baseurl}}/config.js'], (Config) => {